harleyi/gwas_catalog2polygenic_risk_network/README.md

 46. use text to columns with "," as the separator to remove any commas which may have been used to separate putative causal genes in the scenario where L2G identified two likely putative causal genes (e.g. eQTL controlling the expression of multiple genes.)
 47. copy any genes from the second column to the bottom of the list of genes.

 ## Step 3.
-Use putative causal gene list from step 2 to query String database for disease gene protein protein interaction network.
+Use putative causal gene list from step 2 to query String database in order to obtain and compare disease gene protein protein interaction network(s).
 48. Go to STRING [https://string-db.org/]
 49. click search
 50. Click multiple proteins on the left hand side